dlurton/Happy/README.md

 	for(foo in bar.Widgets where bar.Widget.Age > 1 between "\n\t")
 		~foo.WidgetId ": " foo.Description;

 The variable "foo" is being declared here, and like a C# `foreach` loop is scoped to the loop body.
 Following the keyword `where` is a boolean expression which is evaluated before each iteration--the loop body will only be executed if it evaluates to true.
-Following the `between` keyword is an expression whch will be written to the current output *bewtween* iterations, the solving the "dangling comma" problem (where in logic must exist at the end of a loop body to check if this is the last iteration to prevent a trailing comma, or the trailing comma must be removed after the loop (i.e.:  "1, 2, 3, 4," <-- this trailing comma is awakrd to eliminate without Happy's `between` keyword) and allowing repeated code to be indented at a different level than the code that came before:
+Following the `between` keyword is an expression whch will be written to the current output *bewtween* iterations, thus solving the "dangling comma" problem (where in logic must exist at the end of a loop body to check if this is the last iteration to prevent a trailing comma, or the trailing comma must be removed after the loop (i.e.:  "1, 2, 3, 4,") and allowing repeated code to be indented at a different level than the code that came before:

 	Widgets older than 1 year:
 		10: Foo
 		12: Bar
 		23: Shazam!

-Any string value may be specified as the between text in a `for` loop.
+Any value may be specified as the between text in a `for` loop.
+As with any output expression, if it is not a string, the object.ToString() method is called.

 ## Object Instantiation: